Safety tips for driving in the snow and ice

 When the road is slippery, your brakes may make a loud grinding or pumping sound when you press on them.
 This is normal if your car has an anti-lock braking system (ABS).
 What’s happening is your car is releasing and re-engaging your brakes rapidly to maintain traction.
 Don’t panic if this engages!
 It may sound like something is getting damaged, but this is the system doing its job.

-8. Don’t Stop Uphill
+8. Don’t stop uphill

 If you have to travel uphill in slippery conditions, try to maintain a consistent pace in a low gear.
 Keep plenty of distance between you and others, if possible.
 Try not to stop moving while going uphill, as you may lose traction and start sliding backwards.